 2. The location/s you decide to operate your LLC

-If you are operating your business from another state that is not your home state, you must register it in the two states.
+If you are operating your business from another state that is not your home state, you must register it as a foreign LLC.

-But if you are operating it solely in your local state, you would form a domestic LLC.
+But if you are operating your business in our home state, you would file a domestic LLC.

 Form Your LLC in Your Home State- Domestic LLC